How long are the classes?

 After a student applies to RCTC, several special items are needed:

-- All flight lab students need to pass a flight physical with an FAA designated Aviation Medical Examiner [AME].
+- All Aviation Pilot Program students must pass a First-Class FAA Medical (flight physical) with an FAA -designated Aviation Medical Examiner (AME).

-- Before beginning flight labs, RCTC aviation instructors will work with students to request/receive a Student Pilot Certificate [valid for 24 months].
+- Before beginning flight labs, RCTC aviation instructors will work with students to request/receive a Student Pilot Certificate.